15 helpful points to consider about book printing

 Ink on paper

 The most important part of your book!
 There are a few basic things you need to understand.
-Full colour printing is used for printing anything that has multiple colours such as pictures.
-They comprise of four inks and referred to as CMYK – C = cyan which is a light blue, M = magenta which is a pinkish red, Y = yellow and K = blacK.
+Full-colour printing is used for printing anything that has multiple colours such as pictures.
+They comprise four inks and are collectively referred to as CMYK – C = cyan which is a light blue, M = magenta which is a pinkish red, Y = yellow and K = blacK.
 If you are only having a novel produced then the ink used on the text pages is traditionally black as it works out far cheaper than printing in full colour / CMYK.

 The part of book printing that usually requires some level of finishing is the cover.
 The most popular option is a clear coating that helps the colours have more punch and adds some protection to the surface.